DMASCoreDeclan/tic-tac-toe-js/README.md

 Everytime a mark is placed in a cell, a click sound is made when the game is unmuted.

 Everytime a mark is placed, JS determines if this has resulted in a Win or Draw, if it does, a gameOverSound is played, a div with the result is displayed, identifying X or O as the winner and the scoreArea is updated to increment the DRAW/X wins/O wins.
 The Restart button is presented in this div, to run the JS code to reset the gameBoard and hover effects.
 If cells remain unoccupied and a winner has not been determined, the game continues.

+The site works best in portrait.
+Media queries are used to prevent the viewport rotating if the size of the screen is less than 320px x 767px, the exact size of the game area.

 ## Testing